A VERY BLACKWELL CHRISTMAS

 The man looked to his left and then smiled at me.
 “He’s coming this way now.
 He said he wanted to say hello.”

-“Oh, my God,” Jennifer said as she glanced across the room.
+“Well, shit,” Jennifer said under her breath as she glanced across the room.
 “No way…”

-“This was meant to be,” Lisa said as she followed Jennifer’s gaze, the excitement clear in her voice.
-“Holy shit!
-Who needs Elite Singles when the real thing turns up looking like that?”
+“This was meant to be,” Lisa said in a low voice as she followed Jennifer’s gaze.
+“And by the way, who needs Elite Singles when the real thing turns up looking like that?
+He’s smoking hot…”

 “What are you two talking about?”
-I said, looking over my shoulder.
+I asked as I looked over my shoulder.

 And when I did?
-When I saw who was coming toward us with a tentative smile on his lips?
-I was looking straight at the only other man I’d ever fallen in love with.
-The man I’d had to leave because he was a busy businessman who turned out to have almost no time for us.
+When I saw who was coming toward us, his smile as broad and as disarming as ever?
+I was looking straight at Marcus Koch, the only other man I’d been in love with.

-It was Marcus Koch.
-In a perfectly fitted black suit.
-His eyes as blue and as intense as I remembered them to be.
+But here he was now, in a perfectly fitted black suit, his eyes as blue and as intense as I remembered them to be.